cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

     <cite><br> ― <a href="https://en.wikipedia.org/wiki/Charles_F._Kettering">CF Kettering</a></cite>
 </aside>

-Sometimes, the exact answer is not as important as the method through which you came to that answer (especially for questions that ask for an exact number).
+ (especially for questions that ask for an exact number).
 This is why it’s important to show interviewers how you think, break down your steps, and logically explain each one.

 <div class="container-youtube">